What We Do

 Please join us in our pursuit of a more peaceful and just world.

 World Learning Youth Programs bring international high school age youth to the U.S. for short-term intensive leadership and peacebuilding programs and exchanges.

-World Learning seeks individuals who have demonstrated interest in youth development and experiential learning, and experience working with young people and leading high school summer programs.
+World Learning seeks individuals who have demonstrated interest in youth development and experiential learning, and experience working with young people and leading short-term, high school exchange programs.
 Leaders maximize the wellbeing of participants in order to foster meaningful and memorable learning experiences.
 Leaders deliver educational content and are knowledgeable in the design and delivery of active, engaging workshops.
-Leaders also represent World Learning in host communities and manage partner relationships with integrity and professionalism.
+Leaders also represent World Learning in U.S. domestic host communities, and at times overseas, and manage partner relationships with integrity and professionalism.

-World Learning Leaders are dedicated to the field of youth development and love working directly with young people.
+World Learning leaders are dedicated to the field of youth development and love working directly with young people.
 They are dynamic, flexible, energetic and team players who succeed in multifaceted, intense, fast-paced and collaborative environments.
-They are professionals who are responsible, and able to manage challenges and uncertainty with poise and compassion and compromise.
+They are professionals who are responsible, and able to manage challenges and uncertainty with poise, compassion, and compromise.

 - Are dynamic, flexible, energetic, pro-active team players;

 - Genuinely enjoy spending time with high school students;